 The International Coaching Federation (ICF) defines coaching as,”[P]artnering with clients in a thought-provoking and creative process that inspires them to maximize their personal and professional potential.
 The process of coaching often unlocks previously untapped sources of imagination, productivity and leadership.”

-Broadly speaking, coaching is a process by which a coach works with a client (or “coachee”), meeting in-person or virtually, during which the coach serves as a partner by conducting focused and structured inquiry, helping the client improve professionally or personally, tackle projects, develop strengths, and maximize potential.
+Broadly speaking, coaching is a process by which a coach works with a client, meeting in-person or virtually, during which the coach serves as a partner by conducting focused and structured inquiry, helping the client improve professionally or personally, tackle projects, develop strengths, and maximize potential.
 By helping the client find the answers, rather than simply giving them the answers, genuine shifts or change can arise.

 It can be helpful to consider what coaching is not.
 It is not psychotherapy, which may identify mental health issues more suited to trained clinical psychotherapists, and often explores what happened in the past to understand the present.
 Coaching is more focused on moving forward to an objective we define together.
 Coaching is not the same as consulting.
 Consultants have expertise in a subject area and impart that knowledge.
 Coaching doesn’t give you the answers, it helps you find the answers, driving real change.
-Coaching is not mentoring, because as with consulting a mentor is selling experience.

 Some people use coaches for short bursts, to get something started, to do a “reset” on goals, objectives, skills assessments, etc. Some people like the ongoing regular check-in.
+In general, people use coaches to help solve a problem, change a behavior, develop a plan, or keep accountable and on track.

 Why do I need a coach?

 Strictly speaking, no one needs a coach.
 You might need a job, you might need dinner, you might need a coat on a cold morning, but you don’t need a coach.
 You might think that because someone suggests you use one that it is a criticism in some way.
+Quite the opposite.

 How do we start?